Muset007/WPD_2_Submission/README.md

 - **EXPRESS** - The framework used to create the server and manage routes.
 - **BCRYPTJS** - Used for hashing passwords before storing them in the database.
 - **EXPRESS-SESSION** - To manage user sessions (assumed as it's used but not shown in the provided code).
+- **DOTENV** - To load environment variables from a .env file into process.env.

 You may also need the following packages, which are commonly used alongside the ones provided: